NMN (Nicotinamide Mononucleotide)

 4 Documented Benefits

 NMN (nicotinamide mononucleotide) is a precursor that the body uses to make NAD+, a coenzyme central to energy metabolism and cellular repair whose levels decline with age.
-This has made NMN a popular longevity supplement, studied for healthy aging, energy, and metabolic support.
-It is closely related to NR (nicotinamide riboside), another NAD+ precursor, and both aim to raise NAD+ levels.
+This has made NMN a popular longevity supplement, but the human research is much thinner than the marketing suggests.
+The one study cited on this page ran 14 days in 65 healthy adults and measured blood NAD levels and related metabolites, not energy, not aging, and not metabolic health.
+It is closely related to NR (nicotinamide riboside), another NAD+ precursor.
+In that 14-day head to head study, NMN and NR raised blood NAD to a comparable degree, so NMN did not beat NR on the one thing that was measured.
 Common doses range from 250 to 500 mg per day.
-Short-term human studies suggest NMN is generally well tolerated, though long-term data is still emerging and its regulatory status has shifted, so quality and sourcing matter.
+Short-term human studies suggest NMN is generally well tolerated, though long-term data is very limited.
+On regulation: the FDA said in November 2022 that NMN was excluded from the dietary supplement definition, then reversed that position in two letters dated 29 September 2025 confirming NMN is not excluded and may be sold as a dietary supplement.
+It is still treated as a new dietary ingredient, so each company must file a premarket notification with the FDA.
+Quality and sourcing matter.

 Benefits